xiaoyuvax/bflata/README.md

 # BFlatA
 A building script generator or wrapper for recusively building .csproj file with depending Nuget packages &amp; embedded resources for BFlat, a native C# compiler ([github.com/bflattened/bflat](https://github.com/bflattened/bflat))

 Update 23-02-24: Response file(.rsp) support added, and 'arguments too long' problem solved.
 The .rsp script will be taken as default building script format of BFlatA.
-You can use the generated build.rsp file like `bflat @build.rsp` to build a FLATTENED project.
+You can use the generated build.rsp file like `bflat build @build.rsp` to build a FLATTENED project.
 Note: a single .rsp file itself does not support building project Tree, use -sm:bat or -sm:sh to generate script that supports building project trees, or build through BFlatA directly instead(use `build` option).

 This program is relevent to an issue from bflat: https://github.com/bflattened/bflat/issues/61